RawLogs/inallo/README.md

 # Allora Wallet Tracker

-A Next.js application for tracking wallets, transactions, and detecting sybil networks on the Allora blockchain.
+A Next.js application for tracking wallets, transactions, and visualizing wallet networks on the Allora blockchain.

 ## Features